Frequently Asked Questions

 Revenue: Issuers receive a percentage of the ticket value for all tickets purchased with their UATP card on other airlines.

-Information: Issuer airlines receive valuable MIS data for all online and interline travel paid for with their UATP card, including who the travelers are, where and when they fly, and how much they pay to fly.
+Information: Issuers receive valuable Level III data for all online and interline travel paid for with their UATP card, including who the travelers are, where and when they fly, and how much they pay to fly.

 Relationships: Issuers can establish closer relationships with their corporate clients by using their UATP card program to offer targeted incentive and discount programs aimed at meeting each corporation’s specific needs and shifting a larger share of the corporation’s business to their carrier.